Belief, Desire, and Rational Choice (Spring 2020)

 - Michael Strevens: Notes on Bayesian Confirmation Theory (2017)

-You can find all the readings that aren't links in a secret folder.
+The syllabus below contains pointers to further texts that you are encouraged to read.
+If a text is not freely available online, you can find it in a secret folder.
 If you've forgotten the address of that folder, send me an email.

 Week 1: Overview